debjitg97/Social-App-Backend/README.md

 # Social App Backend
 Backend Application for the Social App to host the REST APIs.
-The Social App is a Full Stack Application that allows users to follow/unfollow other users and view posts from the users they followed
+The Social App is a Backend Application that allows users to follow/unfollow other users and view posts from the users they followed

 ## Features
 * Uses Spring Security to authorize using JSON Web Tokens